 He has lived outside Turkey since the July 2016 coup attempt.

-His opinion articles have appeared in the New York Times, the Guardian, Süddeutsche Zeitung, El Pais and on the Al Jazeera website.
-Baydar has blogged with the Huffington Post and Al Jazeera, sharing his his analysis and views on Turkish politics, the Middle East, Balkans, Europe, U.S-Turkish relations, human rights, free speech, press freedom and history.
-He also wrote regular opinion columns for the Turkish dailies Todays Zaman and Bugün.
+His opinion articles have appeared in the Süddeutsche Zeitung, the New York Times, the Guardian, El Pais, Svenska Dagbladet and Index on Censorship.
+Baydar has blogged for the Huffington Post and Al Jazeera, sharing his analysis and views on Turkish politics, the Middle East, Balkans, Europe, U.S-Turkish relations, human rights, free speech, press freedom and history.
+He also wrote regular opinion columns for the Turkish dailies Today's Zaman, Bugün and Özgür Düşünce.

 Turkey’s first news ombudsman, beginning at Milliyet daily in 1999, Baydar worked in the same role as reader representative until 2014.
 His work included reader complaints with content, and commentary on media ethics.
 Working in a tough professional climate had its costs; he was twice forced to leave his job as a consequence of his critical columns on journalistic flaws and fabricated news stories.
 He served as president of the U.S. based International Organizaton of News Ombudsmen in 2003.